-The following course will provide individuals with a basic overview of the general security requirements within the aviation industry, and covers an overview of possible threats to aviation including suspicious activity also within your organisation and discusses general reporting procedures it the even you detected suspicious or unusual activities or behavior within your work place.
+General security awareness online training course will provide individuals with a basic overview of the general security requirements within the aviation industry.
+GSAT online gives an overview of possible threats to aviation including suspicious activity also within your organisation.
+The general security awareness training, online GSAT, also discusses general reporting procedures in the even you detect suspicious or unusual activities or behavior within your work place and airport security.

 Who is the training for?